Scholarships

 Who Was Sanford A. Shuler?

-Sanford A. Shuler graduated from Mont Pleasant High School and wished to honor some individuals who were instrumental in his development of a love for all things scientific and innovative.
-He named the scholarship in honor of Clarence E. Crowfoot and Mary Clarke- people who took him in as a young man and instilled the importance of education.
+Sanford A. Shuler graduated from Mont Pleasant High School and wished to honor those who were instrumental in his development of a love for all things scientific and innovative.
+He named the scholarship in honor of Clarence E. Crowfoot and Mary Clarke - people who took him in as a young man and instilled the importance of education.